 Linum perenne is also known as Linum sibricum, Perennial Flax, Blue Flax, Lint Bells, Prairie Flax.
-It is a semi-evergreen perennial from the Linaceae family of plants.
+It is a semi-evergreen perennial.
+It is from the Linaceae family of plants.
 It is native to Europe.
-Linum perenne is heat-tolerant, ideal for dry and hot landscape locations.
+Linum perenne is heat-tolerant.
+It is ideal for dry and hot landscape locations.
 It grows from 10 to 50cm or 4 to 20in.

-Linum perenne has saucer shaped blue flowers about 1in or 2.5cm.
-It flowers in spring and summer for about 8 to 12 weeks, depending if it is in the sun or shade.
-Linum perenne flowers last only one day, but it has so many flowers that it creates blanket of blue flowers as a ground cover.
-Plant Linum perenne in the full sun in well-drained soil.
-Propagate from seed or cuttings.
-They self-seed and are easy to grow.
-Usually it is disease and pest-free but watch out for aphids, snails and slugs.
+Linum perenne has saucer-shaped blue flowers about 1in or 2.5cm.
+It flowers in spring and summer for about 8 to 12 weeks, depending on if it is in the sun or shade.
+Linum perenne flowers last only one day, but it has so many flowers that it creates a blanket of blue flowers as a ground cover.